weavedb/weavedb/docs/docs/sdk/crons.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---
 # Crons

 With SCP (Storage-based Consensus Paradigm) and its nature of determinictic calculation, defining and executing scheduled tasks can be built-in to smart contracts.

-You can use JSON-based [Ramda](https://ramdajs.com) functional programming to build complex tasks.
+You can use JSON-based functional programming language called [FPJSON](https://fpjson.asteroid.ac) to build complex tasks.

 ## Add a Cron